nanoutils/nanoutils/docs/docs/methods.md

 ## `unapply`

-Passes arguments to a specified function which takes an `array`
+Passes arguments to a specified function which takes `array`

 ```js
 import { mean, unapply } from 'nanoutils'